Jeepen/TQTpaper/README.md

 The file *simresults.rds* contains the results of the simulation.

-The file *sim_analysis* contains the code calculating average of estimates, SD, SE, and coverages of confidence intervals from the simulation results.
+The file *sim_analysis.R* contains the code calculating average of estimates, SD, SE, and coverages of confidence intervals from the simulation results.

 The file *data_analysis.R* contains the analysis of the data example.